Edouard102/mildew-cherry-leaves-project/README.md

 ## Bugs

+- Push rejected:

-- Push rejected, failed to compile Python app.
+    - failed to compile Python app.
-    - Heroku error appears to state that the Python version is not available
+        Heroku error appears to state that the Python version is not available

-    To fix this, log in to the Heroku command line interface (CLI) and use the following command to set the stack to Heroku-20. heroku stack:set heroku-20
+        To fix this, I logged in to the Heroku command line interface (CLI) and used the following command to set the stack to Heroku-20.

     - Compiled slug size: 533.2M is too large (max is 500M).

+        To fix this issue, I added some files to be ignored in the .slugignore file.

  Unfixed Bugs